The Language and Cultural Contacts of the Population in Eastern Europe

 It is well-known that loanwords are a significant source of information about the cultural relationships among the people on the stage of history.
 When we turn to prehistory, loanwords and other “borrowed” elements increase in importance as evidence of the prehistory of a people and its contacts with other peoples.
 Such linguistic data are often the best available evidence, even when it can be correlated with archaeological pieces of evidence.
 For some areas and periods, it is the only source of information.
 For this reason, it demands and deserves to be approached in a systematic fashion (ANDERSEN HENNING.
 2001: 1).

 When borrowing from one language to another, besides phonetic transformations, semantic transformations of borrowed words very often occur and the meanings of the words can vary from close to antonymic.
-Sometimes the transformation of meaning is unexpected, but, nevertheless, logical, what can be shown by such an example.
-We came to the conclusion that the creators of the Tripillian culture were some Semitic tribes.
+Sometimes the transformation of meaning is unexpected, but logical, which can be shown by such an example.
+We concluded that the creators of the Tripillian culture were some Semitic tribes.
 The Trypillians were farmers, while the Turks were cattle breeders.
 The nature of the interaction of agricultural and steppe cultures in the field of ideology is one of the most difficult issues.
 Opinions on this matter were opposite, but now the following point of view has taken shape:

 … it was the inhabitants of the steppe and forest-steppe zones of Eastern Europe who found themselves under a certain ideological influence of agricultural cultural traditions (MANZURA I.V.
 2013: 155).

-Understanding grain as a commodity led to a rethinking of the meaning of the word and, at the same time, to its phonetic transformation in other languages.
+Understanding grain as a commodity led to rethinking the word's meaning and changing its phonetic transformation in other languages.
 In this direction, the original Türk. doğan could become the name of other goods such as salt, livestock, etc., cf. Chech. däkhni «property, livestock», Kab. dyžyn "silver".
 It is possible that in the Turkic languages some of these words after the metathesis took the form *tanag/täng and got the meaning "money" (cf. Chuv. tenkĕ "silver coin", Kaz. teŋge"coin, money", etc.).

 Bullions of metal, especially the most readily available silver and copper, gradually took on the function of money, and in this function were to get their name.
 The Trypillians might have had the word *kemel, corresponding to Hebr. gemel “to repay” with which can be connected Chuv. kěmel "silver".
 The ancestors of the Chuvashes, the ancient Bulgars, were the closest neighbors of the Trypillians and had to have trade relations with them.
 When using silver as the equivalent of paying for any commodity, the Bulgars rethought the corresponding Tripolian word *kemel as the name of the metal.
 In other Turkic languages, silver is called by kümüš or by others similar to it, which originated from kümüĺ (for more details on this phonological transformation, see About the Nature of the Rhotacism and Zetacism in the Altaic languages).
 The Chuvash language has preserved the most ancient features of the Pra-Türkic language, therefore, the transformation of the Trypillian word into modern Türkic ones has a logical foundation.
 However, modern Türkologists believe that the name of silver in the Pra-Türkic language is borrowed from ancient Chinese, restoring OChin. *kəmliw as consisting of OChin. kəm "metal" and r(h)ēw "bright silver" (DYBO A.V.
 2007: 67).
 Doubtful construction and phonetic correspondence were selected from an unshakable prejudice about the Altai ancestral home of the Turks.

-Defined by using the graphic-analytical method habitats of native speakers of certain languages allow purposefully compare binary language correspondences between Indo-European and Finno -Ugric, Indo-European and Turkic, and between the Finno-Ugric and Turkic languages.
-The map below shows that some of the areas of speakers of different language families are located nearby.
-The study of the relationships between the languages of these areas can provide especially relevant material for the study of the cultural ties of the population of Eastern Europe.
-This refers to the Iranian-Vepsian and Iranian-Mordvinic, Mari-Turkic, Hungarian-Turkic, Armenian-Turkic, and, in particular, the Armenian-Oguz (Gagauz) correspondences.
+Defined by using the graphic-analytical method habitats of native speakers of certain languages allow purposefully compare binary language correspondences between Indo-European and Finno-Ugric, Indo-European and Turkic, and between the Finno-Ugric and Turkic languages.
+The map below shows that some of the areas of speakers of different language families are nearby.
+The study of the relationships between the languages of these areas can provide especially relevant material for studying the cultural ties of the population of Eastern Europe.
+This refers to the Iranian-Vepsian and Iranian-Mordvinic, Mari-Turkic, Hungarian-Turkic, Armenian-Turkic, and, particularly, the Armenian-Oguz (Gagauz) correspondences (see on the map in Fig.3).
 The material obtained as a result of this work was presented in the form of Summary table of lexical correspondences , which, thanks to its clarity, facilitates the establishment of ways of spreading cultural and technological innovations.

 In this narrative, with rare exceptions, the goal is not to etymologize correspondences and establish a language as the source of borrowing.

-This could be the next step of research by narrow specialists.
-The search for correspondences did not exclude the possibility that long-standing linguistic connections could be distorted by later borrowings and intrusions, as, for example, in the case of Germanic and Finno-Baltic languages.
+This could be the next research step by narrow specialists.
+The search for correspondences did not exclude the possibility that long-standing linguistic connections could be distorted by later borrowings and intrusions, for example, in the case of Germanic and Finno-Baltic languages.

 At the beginning of the 2nd millennium BC, when the Indo-Aryans, Phrygians, Thracians, and Armenians left their ancestral areas, they were occupied by Iranian tribes, settling a large space in which the Proto-Iranian language was divided into distinct dialects into ethnic-forming regions (see map below).